 Luis Garza, co-curator of the exhibition La Raza, shared the history of the 1960s Chicano newspaper and magazine in an interview in Capital and Main.

 The CSRC-organized exhibition Home—So Different, So Appealing is mentioned in a piece about the Getty-arts initiative Pacific Standard Time: LA/LA.

-The Columbia Journalism Review profiled La Raza, organized in collaboration with the CSRC and on view at the Autry Museum of the American West.
-Several images from the exhibit, courtesy of the CSRC, are featured in the piece.
+Truth Dig profiled the exhibition La Raza, organized in collaboration with the CSRC and on view at the Autry Museum of the American West.
+Several images in the piece were furnished by the CSRC.